 There are pros and cons to consider for each type.

-Publishers can charge more for shoutouts, but it can be tricky to format these so that they don't disrupt the reader experience.
-Also, although it's common for newsletters to pair a shoutout with a list of classifieds, it's a best practice never to include more than one shoutout per issue.
+- Publishers can charge more for shoutouts, but it can be tricky to format these so that they don't disrupt the reader experience.
+Although it's common for newsletters to pair a shoutout with a list of classifieds, it's a best practice never to include more than one shoutout per issue.

 Take some time to review the newsletters you subscribe to and see how they display sponsored content.
 How are they formatted, and where are the advertisements located?
 Do you find them helpful or annoying?
 What changes would you make and why?